cafebazaar/blacksmith/README.md

 The cloud-config and ignition files, and the bootparams string which is passed to the kernel at boot time, are provided by executing templates for each machine.
-These templates, along with CoreOS images and other binary files forms the runtime environment of your cluster.
+These templates, along with CoreOS images and other binary files, form the runtime environment of your cluster.
 In Blacksmith, we call this folder *Workspace*.
 For more information on the structure of a workspace, check the [workspace doc].